Essex County, New Jersey: Bridges

 Several important or noteworthy bridges currently or historically exist at least partially in the county.
 Most of them cross Newark Bay or the Passaic River into Hudson or Bergen counties.
 The Newark Bay Bridge carries Interstate 78 over Newark Bay from Newark to Bayonne and is currently the most southern bridge crossing the bay.
 The Upper Bay Bridge, a vertical-lift bridge located just north of the Newark Bay Bridge, carries a freight train line over the bay from Newark to Bayonne.

 The PD Draw is an abandoned and partially dismantled railroad bridge across the Passaic River from Newark to Kearny.
 The Lincoln Highway Passaic River Bridge carries Truck 1/9 across the Passaic River and is currently the southernmost crossing of the river before it reaches the bay.
 It is a vertical-lift bridge and was the route that the Lincoln Highway used to cross the river.
 The Pulaski Skyway, the most famous bridge entirely in New Jersey, carries Route 1/9 across the Passaic River, Kearny Point, and the Hackensack River from Newark through Kearny to Jersey City.

 The Point-No-Point Bridge is a railroad swing bridge that carries a freight line across the Passaic River between Newark and Kearny.
 The Jackson Street Bridge is a historic vehicular swing bridge across the Passaic from Newark to Harrison.
 The Dock Bridge, listed on the National Register of Historic Places carries four tracks of the Northeast Corridor rail line and two tracks of the PATH on two vertical lift spans from Newark Penn Station to Harrison.

 The Center Street Bridge is a former railroad, rapid transit, and road bridge connecting Newark and Harrison.
 The Bridge Street Bridge is another vehicular swing bridge across the Passaic from Newark to Harrison, as is the Clay Street Bridge, a swing bridge that connects Newark and East Newark.

+Park and recreation

+Essex County was the first county in the country to create a county park system (Essex County Park System), to ensure that it did not lose all its land to development.